 A NATIONAL FOOTBALL STADIUM: AT NO COST TO THE TAXPAYER

 Ever since UEFA’s initial objection to the Victoria Stadium as the venue for the new stadium, the Government has been assisting the GFA with a view to identifying an alternative site for the construction of such a stadium in Gibraltar.
+For any construction the demolition process is crucial and you can try SMC Demolition for they have experience professionals who make sure the job is done smoothly.

 On 20 March 2017, the GFA wrote to Government informing that all sites it had considered, in particular Europa Point and Lathbury Parade, had turned out to be unviable for a number of reasons.